MoeKawaiiSpace/Aerya-chan/README.md

 ### How can I keep track of what I bet on?
 I-I-I don't have a solution for now :(.
 You can try to do it by yourself.
 I'm really sorry about that.
 We will make a function that you can check your bet history from Aerya, maybe?

+### For the Vallis a.k.a our currency system, how can I get it?
+You can get it by stay active on Discord and by donate us!
+You will get 1500 Vallis per 150xp.
+And how does the xp gain?
+6 XP per message, cool down 20 seconds.
+So by stay active for 10 minutes, you got 180 XP!

+If you want to donate, please contact Aki#1706 (ID:523685858658746397).
+For 1 USD you will get 23000 Vallis <3

 ## Some IMPORTANT LINKS for you!
 These links are really important, to keep you up to date on our slip.
 - Aerya-chan main website: https://aerya.moe